Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 You have just made a life changing decision to divorce or separate from your spouse.
 But now what?
 Often people don’t know where to turn or what to do when first making the decision to divorce or separate.
 Jessica Palmer, head of our North London Family Law team has set out some useful tips to … Continued

-/alicia-cenizo-family-partner-in-our-west-end-office-explains-why-divorce-doesnt-always-have-to-be-a-fight-and-what-steps-to-take-to-retain-a-harmonious-relationship/ - It’s the most wonderful time of the year – tips on keeping it that way by successfully co-parenting Christmas!
+/i-have-decided-i-want-a-divorce-or-separation-where-do-i-start/ - It’s the most wonderful time of the year – tips on keeping it that way by successfully co-parenting Christmas!

 Sarah Mortimer, solicitor in our Family department in Baker Street, discusses the various co-parenting options for Christmas.
 Christmas holidays At this time of year, family lawyers spend a lot of time helping clients with arrangements for the Christmas period.
 Christmas is an important time for many families in the UK, and agreeing where children should … Continued